tomdavenport/agency/services/index.md

 ---
 layout: service
-title: Google Adwords Marketing System
+title: Digital Marketing Services
-description: We help you master successful Google advertising.
-Reach prospects in the moment they need you most, on the most powerful ad platform in the world.
+description: Improve your website and online business growth with a powerful 3-step system that guarantees to grow your online revenue.
-cta: Setup Now
+cta: Start Now

 price 1: £250
 tier1: Start up your digital marketing machine.